springernature/frontend-playbook/css/house-style.md

 ## Preprocessors

-Our preferred CSS preprocessor is [Sass using the SCSS syntax](how-we-write-css.md).
+Our preferred CSS preprocessor is [Sass](https://sass-lang.com) using the SCSS syntax.
+Find out about [how we write CSS](how-we-write-css.md).

 ### Nesting